Requirements for Divorce in Jacksonville, FL

 If this requirement is not met, the court would not have jurisdiction to oversee the case, thus resulting in the dismissal of your petition.
-For this reason, it is highly recommended that you discuss an appropriate course of action with the lawyers at Charles E. Willmott, P.A. before moving forward with your case.
+For this reason, it is highly recommended that you discuss an appropriate course of action with the lawyer at Charles E. Willmott, P.A. before moving forward with your case.

 Establishing Legal Grounds for the Dissolution of Your Marriage

 - According to Florida Statute § 61.052, a couple cannot legally file for divorce unless they are able to prove at least one reason below is true:

 - The marriage is irretrievably broken

 - 2) one spouse has been mentally incapacitated for at least three years

 If one spouse were to deny that the marriage is broken beyond repair, the court has the power to order marriage counseling for up to three months.
 If both spouses are in agreement, however, either party can file a petition for dissolution of marriage with the Family Department of the local circuit court that is located in the county wherein one or both spouses reside.